 Getting to Bali:

 - Denpasar is the official international airport in Bali.
 There are several flights to Bali from across the world.
 Singapore and Malaysia are the two places that have the highest frequency of direct flights.
 Skyscanner can help you with various options of for your flights.
-You can check the same here.
+You can check this link for the prices and the options to Bali.

 - For most countries, you can get a Visa on Arrival at the Denpasar airport.
 All you need is your return ticket.
 You can check your eligibility for this on this website.
 The same is not charged for.